 In recognition of tourism as a national priority with the potential to contribute significantly to economic development, the 1996 White Paper on the Development and Promotion of Tourism in South Africa provides for the promotion of domestic and international tourism.
 The National Tourism Sector Strategy (NTSS) provides a blueprint for the sector to meet the growth targets contained in the National Development Plan (NDP).
 The NDP identifies tourism as a labour-intensive sector with the potential to stimulate economic growth and transformation.
 This vision is given expression by Priority 1 (economic transformation and job creation) of government's 2019-2024 Medium Term Strategic Framework, with which the work of the Department of Tourism is directly aligned.

-Over the medium term, the department will continue its efforts to protect and reignite the demand for tourism to ensure that the sector lives up to its potential to contribute to South Africa's economic growth.
-To do this, it intends to focus on: enhancing growth and development in the sector, thereby contributing to broader economic growth; enhancing and maintaining core tourism assets and infrastructure while creating work opportunities; and supporting historically disadvantaged tourism enterprise.
+The department considers it vital to protect and reignite the demand for tourism to ensure that the sector live up to its potential for contributing to South Africa's economic growth.
+Over the medium term, this will entail focus on strengthening capabilities within the department to ensure the long-term sustainability of the sector; enhancing and maintaining core tourism assets and infrastructure, and in so doing creating work opportunities; supporting historically disadvantaged tourism enterprises; implementing norms and standards for safe operations across the tourism value chain; and enhancing tourism safety in collaboration with the South African Police Service (SAPS).